johnnguyendev/Members/README.md

    1. Technological advancements make the world go round.
 The possibilities are endless!
    2. I'm always down to learn new things.
    3. This sounds like something we could add to VSAcademy.

+#### John Nguyen - Austin/San Antonio, TX
+##### UTSA VSA

+  1. Efficiency and breaking boundaries with development.
+Technology is the future so why wait to upgrade?
+  2. To learn and develop better teamwork skills.
+I have tried this type of stuff with friends, but it has never pulled through.
+I want to have a solid team I can always confide in and share knowledge amongst my peers.
+  3. I love coding and the logic process behind it.
+The challenge will always be tough, otherwise you aren't expanding your depths.
+The concept of teamwork excites me every time cause you can approach/execute in various ways without conforming to one specific style.